Domain Rules & Business Invariants

 Purpose

 Principle: Business logic enforces business rules.
 The database stores data; the application enforces integrity.
+The agent reasons; the domain validates.

-Section titled “Page-Block Relationship Invariants”Rule 1: Minimum Block Requirement
+Section titled “World-Model Invariants”Rule 1: Submit-Boundary-Only Writes

 Enforcement: